what is wormwood used for

 What is Wormwood?

-Wormwood is a perennial herb in the family Asteraceae: it is described as being a 1-3 foot shrub that is endemic (native to) parts of Europe, Asia, and Africa.
-It has silky leaves and grayish-green or white stems, and it is cultivated widely in its native range and across the world for its medicinal properties and as the main flavoring for the alcoholic beverage absinthe.
-Many other plants that are related such as tarragon and chamomile are known for their culinary and medicinal properties.
+It has silky leaves and grayish-green or white stems, and it is cultivated widely in its native range and worldwide for its medicinal properties and as the main flavoring for the alcoholic beverage absinthe.

-More recent historical usages such as traditional European medicine indicate the plant was used to treat everything from pain to impaired cognitive function and irritable bowel syndrome.
+More recent historical usages, such as traditional European medicine, indicate the plant was used to treat everything from pain to impaired cognitive function and irritable bowel syndrome.

-The most notable use of was sparked when a Swiss inventor in the 1700s created Absinthe.
+The most notable use was sparked when a Swiss inventor in the 1700s created Absinthe.
 This bitter, green, alcoholic beverage was immensely popular until fears about Absinthism, a syndrome allegedly caused by the spirit, arose in the early 1900s.

 Recent studies have shown that thujone, the chemical compound responsible for absinthism that occurs in the essential oil of wormwood, does not occur in high enough doses to cause such harmful conditions.
-As a result, Absinthe is becoming a popular drink again and wormwood is no longer considered dangerous in standard dosages.
+As a result, Absinthe is becoming a popular drink again, and wormwood is no longer considered dangerous in standard dosages.

 What does Wormwood Do?

-The plant been studied in a variety of different settings for an extensive list of conditions.
-There are many potential benefits of wormwood: neuroprotection, digestive tract health benefits, pain relief, and relief from certain autoimmune conditions.
-This herb has a symptom reducing effect for a diverse set of conditions, but make sure to speak with your healthcare provider before starting any new medication or herbal supplement.
+This herb has a symptom-reducing effect for a diverse set of conditions, but make sure to speak with your healthcare provider before starting any new medication or herbal supplement.

 Neuroprotection

-Vitamin C is a noted neuroprotective agent is it is a powerful antioxidant that destroys free radicals.
-Free radicals are molecules short of an electron that damage the body’s cells in pursuit of an electron to create a balance.
-These damaging reactions are thought to be the cause of many neurodegenerative disorders such as Alzheimer’s, dementia, and memory loss associated with aging.
-Free radicals cause oxidative stress, this may also play a role in causing strokes.
-Vitamin C works as an electron donor which neutralizes the free radicals before they can cause cellular damage and oxidative stress.
+These damaging reactions are thought to be the cause of many neurodegenerative disorders, such as Alzheimer’s, dementia, and memory loss associated with aging.
+Free radicals cause oxidative stress, which may also play a role in causing strokes.
+Vitamin C works as an electron donor, neutralizing the free radicals before they can cause cellular damage and oxidative stress.

 Tannins are natural compounds found in many plants.
-Some studies suggest that tannins may assist in the prevention of certain cancers; they may also have an antioxidant effect similar to Vitamin C. Tannins may provide a number of health benefits including reducing the risk of infection, lowering blood pressure, and decreasing the risk of oxidative damage.
+Some studies suggest that tannins may assist in the prevention of certain cancers; they may also have an antioxidant effect similar to Vitamin C. Tannins may provide a number of health benefits, including reducing the risk of infection, lowering blood pressure, and decreasing the risk of oxidative damage.

 Carotenoids are thought to reduce the risk of certain conditions and cancers.
-Carotenoids are particularly useful in the promotion of eye health; they are also thought to be antioxidant compounds that assist in neuroprotection.
-A major carotenoid, beta-Carotene is converted by the body into vitamin A which is known for its health benefits.
+They are particularly useful in promoting eye health and are also thought to be antioxidant compounds that assist in neuroprotection.

-Flavonoids are naturally occurring plant compounds with many potential health benefits such as the decreased risk of cardiovascular disease, and anti-cancer effects.
-These compounds are also thought to reduce the risk of neurodegenerative disorders with their antioxidant properties.
+Flavonoids are naturally occurring plant compounds with many potential health benefits, such as the decreased risk of cardiovascular disease and anti-cancer effects.

 Digestion

 Wormwood and wormwood extracts have been used for centuries alongside other bitter-tasting herbs to facilitate proper digestion and promote gastrointestinal health.
-Digestion is an extremely complicated process requiring almost all of the body’s systems to work together; a study of encapsulated wormwood and wormwood extract added to water describes wormwoods efficacy as a potential symptom reducer of dyspepsia(indigestion).
+Digestion is an extremely complicated process requiring almost all of the body’s systems to work together; a study of encapsulated wormwood and wormwood extract added to water describes wormwood’s efficacy as a potential symptom reducer of dyspepsia(indigestion).

 Pain Relief

 Traditionally, wormwood was used to treat common aches and pains; recent studies have found that wormwood may be useful in relieving pain associated with rheumatoid arthritis and osteoarthritis.
-These studies both exhibited an improvement in pain and tenderness from the supplementation or topical application of wormwood.

-Another recent finding suggests that wormwood has potential anti-inflammatory effects which can reduce the pain and swelling associated with different types of arthritis.
+Another recent finding suggests that wormwood has potential anti-inflammatory effects, which can reduce the pain and swelling associated with different types of arthritis.

-Using natural aids such as wormwood reduces the need for steroids and artificially produced medications which are considered beneficial by some.
+Using natural aids such as wormwood reduces the need for steroids and artificially produced medications, which are considered beneficial by some.

 Autoimmune Disorders

-Irritable Bowel Syndrome can be debilitating to sufferers of the condition- it makes life extremely difficult and sometimes restricts sufferers of the condition to stay in their homes because of the pain and fears of not being able to make it to the bathroom in time.
+Irritable Bowel Syndrome can be debilitating to sufferers of the condition- it makes life extremely difficult and sometimes restricts sufferers of the condition to staying in their homes because of the pain and fears of not being able to make it to the bathroom in time.

-Crohn’s disease most often affects the colon, and the lower end of the small intestine(ileum); it may cause complications such as inflammation, bowel obstruction, ulcers, and fistulas (tunnels through the skin or other organs which may develop into life-threatening abscesses), and colon cancer.
-This condition is associated with an array of symptoms such as diarrhea, fever, abdominal cramping, fatigue, reduced appetite and/or weight loss.
+Crohn’s disease most often affects the colon and the lower end of the small intestine(ileum); it may cause complications such as inflammation, bowel obstruction, ulcers, and fistulas (tunnels through the skin or other organs that may develop into life-threatening abscesses), and colon cancer.

 Disease Prevention

-Wormwood has also been studied as an anticancer medication and has shown some success in treating lung cancer and especially colorectal cancer.
+Wormwood has also been studied as an anticancer medication and has shown some success in treating lung and especially colorectal cancer.

-The general safety of using wormwood has offered many research opportunities in the prevention and treatment of a wide assortment of diseases.
-The antioxidant capabilities of wormwood may assist in preventing many neurodegenerative diseases and cancers by protecting from oxidative damage.
+The general safety of using wormwood has offered many research opportunities to prevent and treat a wide assortment of diseases.

 How to Use Wormwood